 Inventory Costs and Types Explained

 The term “cost management” in inventory management signifies efforts to minimize the total cost involved in managing inventory without jeopardizing the supply chain.
-Many companies are facing theoretical challenges in reducing the total cost in inventory management while determining optimal production or order quantity.
+Many companies are facing theoretical challenges in reducing the total cost in inventory management when determining optimal production or order quantity.

-1. Inventory Cost
+1. Types of Inventory Costs

-Order & Purchase Cost
+Order & Purchase Costs

 Order & purchase costs encompass all costs of the ordering articles and/or items, purchase, procurement, and receipt.
 Additional costs covered under order & purchase costs can include costs of researching possible business relations or correspondents, transport costs, loading/unloading costs, and customs fees.

-Preparation Cost
+Preparation Costs

 Typically, preparation costs are incurred when buying the necessary parts for product manufacturing from external suppliers, raw material warehouses, or from producing them internally.